U.S. Department of State Seal

 The Adoption Unit finds suitable and permanent homes for children who have lost their parents through death or desertion and for children who were born out of wedlock and whose parents are unable to provide proper care.
 Children are usually wards of the Director of Social Welfare and have special needs or circumstances, such as older children, physical disabilities, significant health problems, or difficult family backgrounds, and no suitable local adoptive homes are available for them in Hong Kong.

 • Age of Adoptive Child: Children who are under 18 years old and unmarried may be adopted.
 (Statistics reflect that most children eligible for adoption are five years old or younger and some have special needs).
 Please note that for a child to meet the definition of Convention adoptee under U.S. immigration law, a Form I-800, Petition to Classify Convention Adoptee as an Immediate Relative, must be filed on the child’s behalf while the child is under the age of 16 (or under the age of 18 if the child is the birth sibling of another adopted child who meets the age and other requirements to immigrate based on adoption by the same adoptive parent(s)).
-Please see the USCIS website for special rules on filing dates for children aged 15-16 or siblings aged 17-18.
+Please see the USCIS website and Form I-800 instructions for special rules on filing dates for children aged 15-16 or siblings under 18.

 Caution: Prospective adoptive parents should be aware that not all children in orphanages or children’s homes are eligible for adoption.
 In many countries, birth parents place their child(ren) temporarily in an orphanage or children’s home due to financial or other hardship, intending that the child return home when possible.
 In such cases, the birth parent(s) have not relinquished their parental rights or consented to the adoption of their child(ren).